 \newcolumntype{R}{c@{ }c@{ }c@{ }c@{ }l}

-Our experimental results demonstrate that CopyPaste-Prompting methods consistently outperform baselines across all evaluation metrics (Table~\ref{tab:res_ds_glm}). \textbf{(1) CP-Refine} excels in hallucination reduction (best in 3/4 models, 14/24 top scores) and contextual faithfulness (+10.9\% to 19.1\% over baselines) while maintaining fluency—achieving best perplexity in Q-72B/D-V3 and second-best in M-7B/L-8B, suggesting advanced models better handle high-copying constraints. \textbf{(2) CP-Order} leads contextual faithfulness (14/24 top scores) with second-best hallucination performance but notably poorer fluency. \textbf{(3) CP-Link} shows modest improvements, excelling only in contextual faithfulness with even worse fluency than CP-Order, indicating hard constraints limit generative capabilities. \textbf{(4)} We observe \textbf{strong hallucination-faithfulness correlation}: in 18/24 scenarios (75\%), optimal hallucination performance coincides with best contextual faithfulness.
-We hypothesize that the superior contextual faithfulness of CopyPaste-Prompting stems from high-copying in responses.
-CopyPaste-Prompting achieves significantly higher copying degree than the two baselines (see Appendix Figure~\ref{fig:copy_coverage_comparison}).
-Additionally, we compare query relevance between the three CopyPaste-Prompting methods and the strongest baseline in Appendix Figure~\ref{fig:query_relevancy_comparison}, demonstrating that CopyPaste-Refine can address queries while maintaining high copying rates through soft constraints.
+Our experimental results demonstrate that Copy-Paste-Prompting methods consistently outperform baselines across all evaluation metrics (Table~\ref{tab:res_ds_glm}). \textbf{(1) CP-Refine} excels in hallucination reduction (best in 3/4 models, 14/24 top scores) and contextual faithfulness (+10.9\% to 19.1\% over baselines) while maintaining fluency—achieving best perplexity in Q-72B/D-V3 and second-best in M-7B/L-8B, suggesting advanced models better handle high-copying constraints. \textbf{(2) CP-Order} leads contextual faithfulness (14/24 top scores) with second-best hallucination performance but notably poorer fluency. \textbf{(3) CP-Link} shows modest improvements, excelling only in contextual faithfulness with even worse fluency than CP-Order, indicating hard constraints limit generative capabilities. \textbf{(4)} We observe \textbf{strong hallucination-faithfulness correlation}: in 18/24 scenarios (75\%), optimal hallucination performance coincides with best contextual faithfulness.
+We hypothesize that the superior contextual faithfulness of Copy-Paste-Prompting stems from high-copying in responses.
+Copy-Paste-Prompting achieves significantly higher copying degree than the two baselines (see Appendix Figure~\ref{fig:copy_coverage_comparison}).
+Additionally, we compare query relevance between the three Copy-Paste-Prompting methods and the strongest baseline in Appendix Figure~\ref{fig:query_relevancy_comparison}, demonstrating that Copy-Paste-Refine can address queries while maintaining high copying rates through soft constraints.